seanbaxter/apex/examples/autodiff.md

 1. No operator overloading.
 1. No performance compromise.

-Do all your dev in an ordinary C++/Circle shared object project.
+Do all your development in an ordinary C++/Circle shared object project.
 Call into this shared object library during source translation and capture the returned IR.
 Lower the IR to code using Circle macros.
 This is a new way forward for DSLs in C++.

 ## Expression templates